AlexChalk/AlexChalk.github.io/_posts/0000-00-00-technical-ai-evidence.md

 Model size constraints are just one among many technical challenges in interpretability research, but they are another illustration of how technical knowledge can be a prerequisite to understanding certain AI security concerns.

 *n.b.
 This post was adapted from correspondence that took place in mid-2025.
-I made some edits reflecting the updated views of the research community on AGI on Feb 22nd, 2026.*
+I made some edits reflecting the updated views of the research community on AGI on Feb 22nd, 2026.
+Then news broke about Anthropic's Claude Mythos in April 2026, which further changed the dynamics of the conversation.
+However, I have not made (and do not plan to make) additional updates to this post.*